dsoto/WP19/outline.md

 ## Insufficient Cost Recovery

-- Observed fuel costs are well above tariff collection requiring subsidy
+- The observed fuel costs are well above the tariffs charged on the grids requiring subsidy
-    - Customers pay 5 cents or less per kWh and many meters don't function
+    - Customers pay 5 cents or less per kWh and many meters don't function (personal communication)
-    - The electricity is almost completely subsidized
+    - This suggests electricity is almost completely subsidized similar to other grids [@Schnitzer_Thesis]
-    - The operating costs are well above the tariffs
-    - This subsidized operation is found in other grids (cite)

 ## Least Cost Model Assumptions

-- These observed fuel costs are likely higher than those in least-cost models for electricity planning
+- These observed fuel costs are likely higher than the cost assumptions in least-cost models for electricity planning
     - If the observed costs are above another option, least-cost planning hasn't been achieved
     - The $2 per kVA is likely above the levelized cost for solar PV with battery storage
-    - Using the Lazard levelized cost of energy (LCOE) and levelized cost of storage LCOS studies we can create a composite estimate of 1.03 -- 1.70 USD per kWh for PV and storage. [@Lazard_LCOE @Lazard_LCOS]
+    - Using the Lazard levelized cost of energy (LCOE) and levelized cost of storage LCOS studies we can create a composite estimate of 1.22 -- 1.56 USD per kWh for PV and storage. [@Lazard_LCOE @Lazard_LCOS]
     - While this is a high LCOE it is below the observed fuel cost for one of the villages and invites us to reconsider the least cost assumptions.

 ## Capital vs Operating Costs

 - Diesel generators are attractive because they are affordable to purchase and install
-    - Diesel is the least cost option from a capital perspective
+    - Diesel costs the least to purchase and install per kW among any generation source [@Lazard_LCOE]
+    - Because of fuel cost they end up on the high end of levelized cost [@Lazard_LCOE]
-    - If the cost of maintenance and operation isn't priced, they will be installed in cases where they are not the least cost option (jaramillo?)
+    - If the true, observed cost of maintenance and operation isn't priced, they will be installed in cases where they are not the least cost option

-## Carbon Impact

-- High specific fuel consumption means high carbon intensity of electricity
-    - Under ideal conditions an efficient diesel generator has comparable cost and carbon intensity compared to existing fossil sources
-    - Diesel cost and carbon intensity can match or greatly exceed coal and NG averages

 ## Potential Improvements